fuckads/pihole-youtube-ads/README.md

 this is my first list

 -->
+current 17-spetember utc+1
+5.242.269 domeins on the blocklist
 <--

 <--> my personal blocklist at my pihole <-->  if you have one to ad to the list please enter it in comments